 • Free Shipping in the continental US.

-• With its graceful curve and full opening, our copper pot will make your favorite plant look extra special.
-Perfect with a mini poinsettia!
+• With its graceful curve and full opening, our copper pot makes any plant look special.

 • SIZE: 6" high x 6" widest